MinaProtocol/snark-challenge/spec-lang/intro.markdown

 ### Further resources

-- *Prover Tutorial*.
+- [**Prover Tutorial**](https://coinlist.co/build/coda/pages/tutorial).
 For those who haven't implemented elliptic curve cryptography before we recommend you start with [this tutorial](https://coinlist.co/build/coda/pages/tutorial).
 As a bonus, if you're one of the first 10 to finish the tutorial, you'll earn a $500 prize!
-- Prover Spec Page.
+- [**Prover spec page**](https://coinlist.co/build/coda/pages/problem-07-groth16-prover-challenges).
 Start here if you're familiar with elliptic curve cryptography.
 We've included CUDA code for finite-field arithmetic and many other optimization ideas for you to try out.

 ### Other challenges

 In addition to this challenge, we're running two others, which you may be interested in doing depending on your background:

-- [Verifier](https://coinlist.co/build/coda/pages/verifier).
+- [**Verifier**](https://coinlist.co/build/coda/pages/verifier).
 This is a good challenge for those with JavaScript or WebAssembly expertise, with $10,000 in prizes for the fastest implementation.
-- [Curve search](https://coinlist.co/build/coda/pages/theory).
+- [**Curve search**](https://coinlist.co/build/coda/pages/theory).
 This challenge is aimed at improving the underlying elliptic curves, with $20,000 in prizes for the best curves.